food-finders/food-finders.github.io/README.md

 #### P7 Prototype
 ![P7 Prototype](https://github.com/food-finders/food-finders.github.io/blob/master/p7.PNG)

-# Describe the tasks and how app features support task
+### Describe the tasks and how app features support task
 ### Tasks
 #### Task 1: Search for a restaurant.
-The user needs to be able to find a restaurant by using the search bar.
+The user needs to be able to find a restaurant by using the search bars that query their location and what type of food they want to eat.
 ![External Data Integration](https://github.com/food-finders/food-finders.github.io/blob/master/search_bars.PNG)
 #### Task 2: Filter the search results.
-The user needs to be able to specify what kinds of restaurants they want to see.
+The user needs to be able to specify what kinds of restaurants they want to see by using the checkboxes to specify results based on price, rating, and whether or not it's open now.
 ![Interactive Data Filter](https://github.com/food-finders/food-finders.github.io/blob/master/filters.PNG)
 #### Task 3: Get more information about a restaurant.
-The user needs to be able to get specific info about individual restaurants.
+The user needs to be able to get specific info about individual restaurants, such as phone number and
 ![Interactive Data Selection](https://github.com/food-finders/food-finders.github.io/blob/master/single-card.PNG)

 ### Components